 Mondaine Helvetica 1 Smartwatch

-In the app itself you’ll see breakdowns of your individual profile and progress towards your sleep and activity goals.
+In the app itself, you’ll see breakdowns of your individual profile and progress towards your sleep and activity goals.
 It would never stand toe-to-toe with something like a Suunto Spartan, but if you’re looking for a snazzy timepiece with some additional features, you won’t find better.
+Buy Now:

 Tag Heuer Connected